orionrobots/Bounce/developing.md

 Launch the app this way:
 https://developer.chrome.com/apps/first_app#five - pointing it at the Bounce directory.
 ---
+Where you can, please stick to https://google.github.io/styleguide/javascriptguide.xml.

+Test using the Jasmine test specs - yes there are gaps.
+---
 UI modifications

 Use jquery where possible - it is often simpler than the closure equivalent.